Send us a message

 Your consumption-based revenue model is only as strong as the data that fuels it.
 Without a solid plan for managing usage data, you risk inaccurate billing, compliance issues, and frustrated customers.
 Think of data management as the operational backbone of your revenue strategy.
 It’s not just about collecting numbers; it’s about ensuring those numbers are accurate, timely, and transparent for both your team and your customers.
 By creating clear processes, you can build a system that runs smoothly and supports sustainable growth.
 Let's walk through the four key pillars of effective usage data management.

-Set Clear Collection Guidelines
+How to Set Clear Data Collection Guidelines

 Consistency is everything when it comes to data.
 You need a clear, documented process for how your company tracks and records customer usage.
 This ensures everyone on your team is on the same page and that your data is reliable, no matter who is handling it.
 Start by developing training programs that cover the five-step process of revenue recognition, the specifics of ASC 606, and your company's internal policies.
 When your team understands the "why" behind the process, they're better equipped to collect data accurately and handle any unusual scenarios that come up.
 This playbook becomes your single source of truth for data collection.